zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ##### Method namespacing

-Any method name containing a colon belongs to a namespace.
+All methods names consist of a namespace and an identifier.
+Both should be valid C identifiers.
-The namespace of a method is everything up to the first colon.
+The namespace and identifier are separated by a colon.
-(For example, the method name `arti:connect` is in the namespace `arti`.
+(For example, the method name `arti:connect` is in the namespace `arti`, and has the identifier `connect`.)
-The method name `gettype` is not in any namespace.)

-Only this spec MAY declare non-namespaced methods.
-All methods defined elsewhere SHOULD be in a namespace.
+> All methods appear in a namespace;
+> there are no un-namespaced methods.

 Right now, the following namespaces are reserved:

 * `arti` — For use by the Arti tor implementation project.
 * `auth` — Defined in this spec; for authenticating an initial session.
+* `rpc` — Defined in this spec.

 To reserve a namespace, open a merge request to change the list above.

-Namespaces starting with `x-` will never be allocated.
+Namespaces starting with `x_` will never be allocated.
 They are reserved for experimental use.

-Method names starting with `x-` indicate experimental or unstable status: any code using them should expect to be unstable.
+Method names starting with `x_` indicate experimental or unstable status: any code using them should expect to be unstable.